intcreator/markdown-element/README.md

 Here are a few issues that need to be resolved before the 1.0 release:

 - Dynamically update markdown when changed in the script tag (if possible) or find another way to dynamically update multiline-markdown
-- Address security issues—Commonmark.js does not sanitize Markdown input by default, so this should at least be an option the user can select on `<markdown-element>`

 ## Contributing